GMichaelRapp/rapture/terminology.md

 The notion that dice rolled plus additional modifiers cannot exceed maximum (ceiling) of thirty (30) when added together.

 ### Challenges
+Those player character actions that require a concerted effort to achieve success.
+Players are asked to roll to whittle down a Challenge Rating (CR), using successful skill rolls (4+ on any die).

+### Challenge Rating (CR)
+A challenge's difficulty, rated between zero (null) and a hundred (100).
+Challenge ratings must be whittled down by rolling successful skill rolls (or other appropriate rolls).
+Once successful a moxie roll (see below) is applied to the CR, whittling it down toward zero (0).
+If a player manages to cut a CR down below five (5), referees can choose to say the challenge has been successfully conquered by the player.

 ### Checks
+Those actions in which players, and their REF, are quickly able to determine failure, complication, or success of a given player character action.
+Checks are used to quickly test Attributes, Skills, Knacks, and Stunts.

 ### Compel(s)
 A compel is issued by a Referee, or another player, who wishes to challenge a player’s character in a deep and meaningful way by facing their burdens.
 Players who accept a compel from their REF are likely to see great rewards and challenges ahead.